Pompeo talks tough on Iran while visiting the Emirates

 Pompeo's comments came during a short trip to the United Arab Emirates, a staunch U.S. ally that hosts some 5,000 American forces at a crucial air base and the U.S. Navy's busiest foreign port of call.

-He stopped short of offering any specifics during an interview with Sky News Arabia, an Arab satellite news channel half owned by an Abu Dhabi ruling family member.
+He stopped short of offering any specifics during an interview with Sky News Arabia, an Arab satellite news channel half owned by Abu Dhabi ruling family member Sheikh Mansour bin Zayed Al Nahyan, a UAE deputy prime minister.

 However, his message undoubtedly reached receptive ears.
 The UAE long has been suspicious of Iran and its nuclear deal with world powers, from which President Donald Trump recently pulled out.